IrisFernandaAmorim/IrisFernandaAmorim/README.md

 My edge: I understand both the algorithm *and* what the data means for the patient.

-Particularly interested in: cardiac monitoring, wearable health data, preventive cardiology, and AI for clinical decision support.
+Particularly interested in: clinical AI, wearable health data, cardiac monitoring, preventive medicine, women's health, and AI for clinical decision support.

-📍 Based in **Madrid, Spain** &nbsp;|&nbsp; 🗣️ PT · EN · ES &nbsp;|&nbsp; 📫 [LinkedIn](https://www.linkedin.com/in/irisamorim/)
+📍 Based in **Madrid, Spain** | 🗣️ PT · EN · ES &nbsp;|&nbsp; 📫 [LinkedIn](https://www.linkedin.com/in/irisamorim/)

 ---